wilbarrios/ios-lead-essentials-image-comments-challenge/README.md

 5) You can see/interact with your solution by running the Application on the simulator (or device).
 	- Switch to the `EssentialApp` scheme and press CMD+R.

+6) Errors should be handled accordingly.

+	- There shouldn't be *any* `fatalError` in production code.

+	- There shouldn't be empty `catch` blocks.

+	- There shouldn't be any `print` statements, such as `print(error)`.

-6) When all tests are passing and you're done implementing your solution, create a Pull Request from your branch to the main challenge repo  **with the title: "Your Name - Image Comments Challenge**.
+7) When all tests are passing and you're done implementing your solution:

+	- Create a Pull Request from your branch to the main challenge repo's matching branch.

+		- For example, if you implemented the challenge using the `xcode12_4` branch, your PR should be from your fork's `xcode12_4` branch into the main repo's `xcode12_4` branch (DO NOT MIX Xcode versions or you'll have merge conflicts!).

+	- The title of the Pull Request should be: **Your Name - Image Comments Challenge**.

-**7) Post a comment in the challenge page in the academy with the link to your PR, so we can review your solution and provide feedback.**
+8) Post a comment in the challenge page in the academy with the link to your PR, so we can review your solution and provide feedback.

 ## Guidelines